// Blog / comparison

 - .agents/skills/ and .claude/skills/

-node .knowledge/tools/build-routing-bundle.js - expected
+node .knowledge/tools/build-routing-bundle.js - what it does

 - The shared routing bundle is rebuilt for all agents.